 Even if Thomson’s argument works as a grounding for abortion, it could only be used to justify abortion as a means to remove the incapacitation due to pregnancy-related disorders, which can very often be treated with medication and other types of therapy.
 It would not be able to work as a basis for protecting abortion in the vast majority of pregnancies, where incapacitation is absent.

 Somewhat related to this, a sixth problem also arises; namely, Thomson views pregnancy as something inherently unnatural, which is a bizarre and awkward way of viewing childbearing.
 This is often how some abortion rights activists view pregnancy, a sort of parasitic illness (a view which is biologically flawed).
 However, given that pregnancy is a regular occurrence, this seems odd.
 Thomson’s violinist would be a once in a lifetime occurrence, never before recorded in human history, but pregnancy is not.
 Indeed, taking Thomson’s argument seriously, every single person reading this piece, every single person who has ever existed, was once a “violinist” in the beginnings of their life.
-This is something which has occured billions of times in just the last century alone.
+This is something which has occurred billions of times in just the last century alone.
 The very thing which makes the violinist scenario compelling is exactly what is missing in most pregnancies.
 Thomson’s argument has failed to adequately reflect the nature of pregnancy, and should thus be rejected.
 After all, if the child does not belong in the womb, where exactly does he or she belong?

 Trent Horn makes the observation the entire point of a uterus is to sustain prenatal human life.
 This immediately casts doubt on fears of “Forced organ donation.”
 A kidney or liver is only oriented towards the life of one human organism; namely, it’s owner.
 In contrast, the human reproductive system is inherently oriented towards producing a new human being (pregnancy) through interaction with another human being (sexual intercourse).
 Humans are also made to bond with their babies.